atfinke/Stay-at-Home-Thoughts/README.md

 I also updated the [college](https://github.com/atfinke/college) repo with the new things.
 I’m a little sad that in 36 hours it’s going to be over.
 Maybe I should keep updating it through the summer…

 Looking at that list, I’m proud of all the things I was able to accomplish and new things I learned despite going to school and class obligations and whatnot.
 Without a doubt, I learned infinitely more with those projects than I did in my computer science classes.
 Yay side projects.
 I have no clue what the future holds (i.e. when employed) when it comes to these adventures.

+---

+I’m slowly getting my reading list + rss reader unread + notes.app todo down to zero.

+Just wrapped up my last college class.
+Seems crazy that this college thing only started two and a half years ago.

+Given that, plus the stay at home order ending, I think that about wraps up this experiment.
+Maybe I’ll come back and update this log whenever I get new button samples…

+Removed all references to Northwestern/College from [Today at Me](https://github.com/atfinke/Today-at-Me) and set [college](https://github.com/atfinke/college) to read only :(